-Figure 6 contrastssummarizes the estimated effects of hormonal contraceptive use from ouron sexual frequency, desired sexual frequency, and sexual satisfaction for the main analysis, the originally registered main analysis, and all remaining five robustness analyse (which implement different exclusion criteria, see Table 3) for the adjusted regression analysis and the IPTW approach.
+Figure 6 contrasts the estimated effects of hormonal contraceptive use from our main analysis, the originally registered main analysis, and all five robustness analyses (which implement different exclusion criteria, see Table 3).
 All analyses supported a positive effect of hormonal contraceptive use on sexual frequency and sexual satisfaction.

-For sexual frequency as an outcome in the adjusted regression analysis, results based on the sample for the main analysis (b = 0.30 [0.24,† 0.35]) indicated smaller positive effects than the results based on all other analysis samples.
-Similarly, the estimate for the effect of hormonal contraceptive use on sexual frequency in the IPTW approach based on the main analysis (b = 0.42 [0.32,† 0.52]) was smaller than the results based on all other analysis samples.
-As explained above, our For the main analyse is deviate from the originally registered main analyses in that; all observations waves in which women indicated that they had never been sexually active; were excluded.
-In the originally registered main analysis (and in all remaining robustness analyses); for these observations sexual frequency was coded as 0 (never) in these waves.
+For sexual frequency as an outcome in the adjusted regression analysis, results based on the sample for the main analysis (b = 0.30 [0.24, 0.35]) indicated smaller positive effects than the results based on all other analysis samples.
+Similarly, the estimate for the effect of hormonal contraceptive use on sexual frequency in the IPTW approach based on the main analysis (b = 0.42 [0.32, 0.52]) was smaller than the results based on all other analysis samples.
+As explained above, our main analyses deviate from the originally registered main analyses in that all observations in which women indicated that they had never been sexually active were excluded.
+See Table S1 in the supplement for all deviations from the in-principle accepted registered report stage 1 and the reasons for the deviations.
+In the originally registered main analysis and in all remaining robustness analyses for these observations sexual frequency was coded as 0 (never).
 Considering the other two outcomes, desired sexual frequency and sexual satisfaction, the estimated effects of hormonal contraceptive use did not differ significantly between the various sets of exclusion criteria.
-The estimates of the effect of hormonal contraceptive use on desired sexual frequency and sexual satisfaction did not differ significantly between analysis samples within approaches.